-Sayu is an incredibly versatile Anemo Claymore user who can function as a Healer, sub-DPS, or in some cases even a main DPS.
+Sayu is an Anemo Claymore Support who can function as a Healer, sub-DPS, or in some cases even a main DPS.
 How you intend to use her will determine which stats you’ll want to prioritize and which weapons to equip.

 In this guide, we’ll focus mainly on her role as a Swirl-based sub-DPS with solid healing capabilities.